More snow! Another weather system could hit Seattle on Friday and Saturday

 Reedy said the coming system, like the last one, will swoop down from central British Columbia, setting up in such a way that Arctic air from the Fraser River Valley will once again be channeled down and into Washington.

 The snowstorm that hit Sunday and Monday is still being felt, especially by families with kids in area schools.
-Public schools in Seattle, Bellevue, Lake Washington, Highline, Shoreline, Renton, Kent, Federal Way and Bellingham were closed Monday and Tuesday.
-Several other districts started late.
+Public schools in Seattle, Bellevue, Lake Washington, Highline, Shoreline, Renton, Kent, Federal Way and Bellingham were closed Monday and Tuesday while other districts started late.

+The University of Washington on Tuesday cancelled classes at all its Puget Sound campuses while Seattle University and Seattle Pacific University indicated that school would open late.

 The Washington State Department of Transportation deployed 100 plows and trucks between King County and the Canadian border on Monday and Seattle’s Department of Transportation said it was planning to continue salting and plowing roads as needed.